Skip to main content

 Will LDN Stop Working?

-It’s possible, but physicians seldom encounter patients who develop tolerance to LDN.
+It’s possible, but physicians seldom encounter patients who develop tolerance to low doses of naltrexone.

-Drugs that target the neurons (mostly the receptors that produce transmitters) often lead to tolerance.
+Drugs that target the neurons (particularly the receptors that produce transmitters) often lead to tolerance.
 Returning the microglia to their normal resting state should not cause tolerance, but no one knows for sure.

 LDN and Opioids

-Naltrexone blocks the action of opioids, so do you have to abstain from taking this class of meds while trying LDN?
+Naltrexone blocks the action of opioids, so should you abstain from taking this class of meds while trying LDN?
 Maybe not if you are only taking an opioid on an intermittent basis during the day and you take the LDN at night.

 “One of two things may happen,” says Mackey.
 “Patients may not notice any difference in the opioid’s effectiveness, or they may experience a reduced benefit of the opioid due to the LDN.”
 If you are on an opioid, Aitcheson adds, “Expect more gastrointestinal side effects for the first few weeks of LDN.”

-“In this era of the opioid epidemic where opioids were prescribed when all else failed for chronic pain,” says Fishman, “we need to consider positioning alternative strategies early on, including LDN.”
+“In this era of the opioid epidemic where opioids were prescribed when all else failed for chronic pain,” says Fishman, “we need to consider positioning alternative strategies early on, including LDN.”4

 Compounding Pharmacies

-LDN needs to be compounded as an immediate-release, short-acting formula.
-If you take LDN at bedtime, it is out of your system by morning.
+LDN must be compounded as an immediate-release, short-acting formula.
+If you take LDN for your fibromyalgia at bedtime, it is out of your system by morning.

 Whether you use a local compounding pharmacy or a mail-order company, make sure it is PCAB accredited.
 This means the pharmacy meets the Pharmacy Compounding Accreditation Board standards set forth in the United States.
 If you live outside the US, be sure your pharmacy meets the highest standards set forth by your country.